 If you are an Apple Music user and wish to use its songs on unsupported devices or want to set them as background music in your favorite videos or as ringtone, you should give TuneMobie Apple Music converter a serious look.

 The intuitive user-interface along with a host of options makes it pretty easy-to-use.
-Based on your need, you can fully customize the settings to have the desired output.
+Based on your needs, you can fully customize the settings to have the desired output.

 What sets it apart from its rivals is the ability to convert tracks with the needed efficiency without damaging the quality.
 So, you will continue to enjoy listening to your favorite tracks even if they have been transformed into other formats.
 And this is what makes it a real deal for music lovers.